cancerDHC/ccdh-terminology-service/docs/quick_start.md

 NEO4J_HOST=ccdh-neo4j
 NEO4J_BOLT_PORT=port
 ```

+Choose whatever username, password, and port you want.
+The typical default port number for NEO4J projects is `7687`, if you'd like to use that.

 By default, the importer will pull the CRDC-H YAML from the main branch of the ccdhmodel GitHub repo.
 If another branch is preferred, you can add this line in the .env file.